cfss-fa19/hw01/README.md

 ## About me

 My name is *_Audrey Teo_*.
-I'm a fourth-year student majoring in Public Policy Studies.
+I'm a fourth-year student majoring in _Public Policy Studies_.
 I'm taking this class because I'm currently working on my B.A.
 Thesis and think this class would be very helpful when I start working with data.

 ### Few examples of data visualization that I've encountered in the past that I think are cool:
 1. W.E.E.B.
 Du Bois's [Infographics of African American Life in the 1900s](https://publicdomainreview.org/collections/w-e-b-du-bois-hand-drawn-infographics-of-african-american-life-1900/)